FelixNica/driving-object-detector/README.md

 (x_cells, y_cells, z_cells, anchor slots, 6 box coordinates + 1 confidence + nr of classes) <br />
 <br />
 The input to the model will most likely need to contain more spatial information.
-Research towards this should start with testing Recurrent Video Processing, Stereoscopic Cameras and LiDAR strategies.
+Research towards this should start with testing Recurrent Video Processing, Stereoscopic Cameras and LiDAR strategies.<br />
 <br />
 Data acquisition for this approach might turn out to be expensive but the gains in the overall self driving performance might outweigh the costs.
-Data generation using game engines before LiDAR distance mapping or annotating real world data could be the best research avenue.
+Data generation using game engines before LiDAR distance mapping or annotating real world data could be the best research avenue.<br />
 <br />
-Rendering of the 3D detection concept, with the self driving vehicle in blue, bounding boxes represented in green, highest confidence cell in red and suppressed cells in yellow.
+Rendering of the 3D detection concept, with the self driving vehicle in blue, bounding boxes represented in green, highest confidence cell in red and suppressed cells in yellow:<br />

 ![](img/3d_concept.jpg)